-Robeco supports an open and honest culture in which it is possible to address each other on the subject of potential violations of the Code or other malpractice.
+Robeco supports an open and honest culture in which it is possible to address each other about potential violations of the Code of Conduct or other malpractice.
 Circumstances may make it problematic for employees to discuss malpractices within their immediate work environment.
-Our Whistleblowing policy is intended to ensure that malpractices in the above situations can be addressed and serves to protect the person that is reporting (suspected) abuse.
+Our Incident Management & Whistleblowing procedure is intended to ensure that malpractices in the above situations can be addressed.
+It also explains how the person reporting (suspected) abuse is protected.

-7.2 Giving back to the communities where we have a presence
+7.2 Reaching out to the communities where we have a presence